wnameless/rare_map/README.md

 Relational db to ActiveREcord models MAPper

+It does the reverse engineering to convert existing databases to ActiveRecord models.

+Features:

+ 1. Rebuiding assocauations.

+ 2. Rebuiding attribute accessors(Optional in Rails 4).

+ 3. Providing an interactive console which is like Rails console.

+ 4. Table or column names which are out of convention can be matched by configuraiton.

-RareMap can be used for BOTH standalone application & Rails
+ 5. Can be used for BOTH standalone application & Rails

 #### Installation:
 ```ruby